Good Student Car Insurance Discount: How to Qualify and Save

 • Proof required at each renewal

-Documentation: Official transcripts or report cards showing qualifying GPA.
+Documentation: Submit official transcripts or report cards showing your qualifying GPA.

-Alternative Options: Students can qualify through Allstate's teenSMART driver education program (~$120 cost) or by attending school 100+ miles from home.
-Home-schooled students need 20th percentile or higher standardized test scores.
+Alternative options: You can also qualify through Allstate's teenSMART driver education program (costs around $120) or by attending school over 100 miles from home.
+Home-schooled students need to score in the 20th percentile or higher on standardized tests.

 Nationwide Good Student Discount